Wylarel/SilenceGenerator/README.md

 Next, download [this zip](https://i.pinimg.com/originals/50/a3/c2/50a3c2e7743a41f65fc3c366059bc1db.jpg) and extract it.

-Run 'jumpcutter.pyw' in the SAME FOLDER as 'ffmpeg.exe'.
+Run 'main.pyw' in the SAME FOLDER as 'ffmpeg.exe' or use the batch file.
 The program will now start.